UMAprotocol/UMIPs/UMIPs/umip-cuban.md

 # Summary

-The DVM should support price requests for `CRYPTO_vs_SP500` price identifier. `CRYPTO_vs_SP500` is binary identifier where the payout is determined by the performance of a cryptocurrency against the performance of the S&P500.
+The DVM should support price requests for `CRYPTO_vs_SP500` price identifier. `CRYPTO_vs_SP500` is binary identifier where the payout is determined by the comparative price performance of a one asset against the performance of the S&P 500.

 # Motivation